Testosterone for Women

 Unlike estrogen, testosterone's relationship with breast cancer is not as straightforward.
 In fact, some research suggests that testosterone might have a protective or neutral effect on breast tissue.
 It's important to differentiate between the actions of various hormones within the body.

-Debunking the Myths: Testosterone Women Breast Cancer
+Debunking the Myths: Testosterone Therapy for Women and Breast Cancer

 Myth 1: Testosterone Therapy Directly Causes Breast Cancer